 - Encourage collaboration between geodetic and meteorological communities. - Agree an operational processing policy for a European scale regional network using data from sensor sites where raw GNSS data are freely available. - Agree on the national level on an operational processing policy for data from national GNSS sites where the real time GNSS data cannot be made freely available on a European scale. - Seek collaboration with other GNSS meteorology programmes, such as the EUMETSAT GRAS SAF. - Identify what services meteorologists can provide to the GNSS sensing community, which may mitigate the operational costs of the GNSS sensing network. - Identify which meteorological data are of importance to the GNSS geodetic society and review data exchange of meteorological data.
-Make documentation helping geodesists to understand and use exchanged meteorological data. - Investigate the possibility to have a centralised collection of RINEX data from EUREF stations based on for example NTRIP to ensure more stable dataflow. - Develop policies whereby facilities associated with the deployment of surface GNSS sensors (e.g. sensor sites, communications) can be shared between meteorologists and the GNSS operators, thus reducing costs to meteorologists. - Agree a method of identifying sensor sites unambiguously, acceptable to both geodetic and meteorological communities (which use different naming conventions). - Provide support for the establishment of operational data processing centres, especially in areas where the network coverage is currently poor. - Provide recommendations for design of GNSS networks for regional NWP and now-casting purposes.

-• Maintain close collaboration with EUCOS a plan for long term financial and administrative support of the GNSS water vapour network.
+Make documentation helping geodesists to understand and use exchanged meteorological data. - Develop policies whereby facilities associated with the deployment of surface GNSS sensors (e.g. sensor sites, communications) can be shared between meteorologists and the GNSS operators, thus reducing costs to meteorologists. - Agree a method of identifying sensor sites unambiguously, acceptable to both geodetic and meteorological communities (which use different naming conventions). - Provide support for the establishment of operational data processing centres, especially in areas where the network coverage is currently poor. - Provide recommendations for design of GNSS networks for regional NWP and now-casting purposes. - Maintain close collaboration with EUCOS a plan for long term financial and administrative support of the GNSS water vapour network.